paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     calculus samples against the contigs of EMN001 and evaluate the number of aligned reads against the contigs that were assigned to the Chlorobiaceae MAG

+4. `REFG`: analyses related to constructing genomes using reference genomes

+  - `REFG_Chlorobiaceae_genomes.Snakefile`: reconstruct the Chlorobiaceae genome for all samples without strong evidence of Chlorobiaceae DNA using the EMN001 Chlorobiaceae MAG as the reference

+5. `PHYL`: analyses related to phylogenetics

-4. `PUBL`: preparing the final figures and tables
+6. `PUBL`: preparing the final figures and tables

   - `PUBL_Figure1.Snakefile`: plot an overview map of all samples, the DNA molecule length and contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the